 - Estimating amounts of objects and then counting to check

 Start the Year 1 Learning Programme!

-- Weekly maths & English worksheets direct
+- Weekly maths & English worksheets delivered to your dashboard

 - Follows the National Curriculum